FarFromLittle/Questline/README.md

 # Getting Started

-QuestLine is a server-sided module script that aids in the creation, assignment, and tracking of quests.
+QuestLine is a server-sided module script that aids in the creation, assignment, and tracking of linear quests.

 The module itself does not include data storage or visual elements.